 03. Critically evaluate the impact of different life events and experiences on individuals, families and groups and their effect on the health needs and pharmaceutical practice.

 - Workshop scenarios, seminars, oral assessment, pre-reading quiz, placement

 04. Develop practice strategies to address health literacy needs that help people to manage their own health

 - Workshop scenarios, seminars, oral assessment, pre-reading quiz

-05. Evaluate the role pharmacists play in the Australian Healthcare System and how that role compares with other pharmacists from a global perspective including the diverse models of healthcare delivery and how this might impact on pharmacy services, medicine supply and use.
+05. Critically evaluate the role of pharmacists in the Australian Healthcare System and globally and impact of different models of healthcare delivery on pharmacy services and medicine supply and use

 - Seminars from expert speakers include cultural and religious diversity, with follow-up online reflection.
 Aged care facility placement provides opportunities to engage with community groups.

 One 2.0 hours workshop per week on weekdays during the day from week 41 to week 43 and delivered via face-to-face.

 Two 1.5 hours placement - off site per study period on weekdays during the day from week 32 to week 42 and delivered via face-to-face.

 One 2.0 hours workshop per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.